 If that is all true, there is indeed no wonder that the man collapsed and died afterward.

-As so often happens with historical occurrences if they are not written down at the time, by the time Pheidippides’ exploits were written about — fifty years after the fact — things got hazy.
+As so often happens with historical occurrences if they are not written down at the time, by the time Pheidippides’ exploits were written about—fifty years after the fact—things got hazy.

-However, most historians believe that Pheidippides indeed was a real person, born in approximately 530 BC, and that he was a hemerodrome, or courier, who would run to bring messages from place to place.
+However, most historians believe that Pheidippides was indeed a real person born in approximately 530 BC and that he was a hemerodrome, or courier, who would run to bring messages from place to place.

 The way from Athens to Sparta taken by Pheidippides

 From Athens, the courier must have taken the ancient Iera Odos (“Sacred Road”) to Eleusis, from which he followed a military road called the Skyronia Odos, skirting the Gerania Mountains.